Frequently Asked Questions

 - When will my AP/IB credit be added to my academic record?

-- Check Bearings to see if credit has been awarded for your study off campus.
+- Check Polaris to see if credit has been awarded for your study off campus.
 If not, the Office of the Registrar has not received your transcript.
 If you receive a transcript from your off-campus study institution and the Registrar’s Office was sent one at the same time, credit may not be posted immediately.
 Transfer credit is evaluated once every two weeks.
 Once transcripts are reviewed and credit is awarded, students are sent an email notification by the Associate Registrar.
 Credits are viewable in Bearings 24 hours after they are posted.

 - How does my off-campus study credit appear on my Bowdoin transcript?